matthewasloan95/FLC-replication/README.md

 # FLC-replication
-Can we replicate and paper?
+Can we replicate the results of this paper?